accosmin-org/libnano/README.md

 ### Description

-Libnano implements parameter-free and flexible machine learning algorithms complemented by an extensive collection of numerical optimization algorithms.
+Libnano implements numerical optimization algorithms and flexible machine learning models.
 The implementation is `cross-platform` (tested on recent versions of Linux, macOS and Windows) with `minimal dependencies` (standard library and [Eigen3](https://eigen.tuxfamily.org)) and it follows recent C++ standards and core guidelines.
 The library uses modern [CMake](https://cmake.org/) and as such it is easy to install and to package.

 ### Numerical optimization module

 The library implements `state-of-the-art algorithms for both unconstrained and constrained numerical optimization problems`.
-Additionally builtin test functions of varying number of dimensions are provided for benchmarking these algorithms.
+Additionally builtin test functions of varying number of dimensions are provided to test and to benchmark these algorithms.
 Some of these test functions are specific to ML applications like logistic regression or multivariate linear regression with various loss functions and synthetic data.

 Examples: